aidenlx/alx-folder-note/README.md

 > My plugin [SebastianMC/obsidian-custom-sort](https://github.com/SebastianMC/obsidian-custom-sort) was also affected.
 > I invested my time to track back via reverse engineering that breaking change.
 > In result I was able to apply relevant fix to my plugin.
-> This forked repo of [aidenlx/alx-folder-note](https://github.com/aidenlx/alx-folder-note) applies exactly the same fix to the plugin.
+> This forked repo of [aidenlx/alx-folder-note](https://github.com/aidenlx/alx-folder-note) applies exactly the same fix.
 >
 > If you want to install the patched version there are two basic options:
 > - install from this (forked) repository via Obsidian BRAT plugin, or